saadelboukhali/-House-Price-Prediction-Using-ANN-Model/README.md

 ## Conclusion

 We explored several models, including simple linear regression and more complex algorithms, and assessed their performance using key metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² score.
 Among the four models we tested, Model 4 demonstrated the highest predictive accuracy, with the lowest MAE and MSE, and the highest R² score.
-This indicates that Model 4 is the most effThis project demonstrates the potential of machine learning in accurately predicting housing prices.
-It highlights the importance of data preprocessing and model selection in improving prediction accuracy.
+This indicates that Model 4 is the most effective in capturing the complex relationships within the data and providing reliable predictions.

 ## Technologies Used
 - **Programming Language**: Python